 - The school/school district or parent/guardian should provide a device (e.g., tablet) to link to the CGM sharing app for the child's system in accordance with the student's DMMP/provider's orders.
 School nurses and trained non-clinical school staff generally should not be expected to use their personal device to follow students. - School nurses and trained non-clinical school staff can follow multiple students on one device using respective applications associated with each device. - The school district and parent/guardian should discuss expectations for CGM remote monitoring during the school day as part of the 504 plan.
-Specifically, the response to alarms, timing of remote monitoring, and delineating actions/communication to be taken in response to alerts and/or glucose trends. - Where a school nurse and trained non-clinical school staff member is remotely monitoring the CGM, this should not supersede any other strategies to identify and manage hypoglycemia as outlined in the student's DMMP/provider's orders.
+Specifically, what alarms will be set on the school device, who will be remotely monitoring the student, the response to alarms, timing of remote monitoring, and delineating actions/communication to be taken in response to alerts and/or glucose trends. - Where a school nurse and trained non-clinical school staff member is remotely monitoring the CGM, this should not supersede any other strategies to identify and manage hypoglycemia as outlined in the student's DMMP/provider's orders.